Smiling woman shopping in a boutique holding a brown handbag, surrounded by stylish clothing and accessories in a modern store setting.

 3. While cards with no set credit limits offer more flexibility, they may lead to overspending.

 Some credit cards don’t have preset spending limits, but that doesn’t mean they allow unlimited spending sprees.
 Instead, credit limits on these cards may fluctuate with your spending habits.
 Credit cards with no preset spending limit may allow for more flexibility than a standard card, but they may also make overspending easier.
-We’ll discuss how credit cards with no preset spending limits work and when they may be a good fit.
+Credit cards with flexible spending limits tend to be relatively uncommon, and they work a little differently than credit cards you may be more familiar with.

 What is a credit card with no limit?